 How can you boost your credit score to lower your home insurance rates?

 Your credit score can be an important factor when searching for affordable home insurance.
-A sustained but consistent effort can improve your credit history over time and positively impact your homeowners insurance rates.
-Some ways to improve your credit-based insurance score include:
+A sustained but consistent effort can improve your credit over time and positively impact your homeowners insurance rates.
+Some ways that should improve your credit-based insurance score include:

 - Order your full credit report.